-Broadview Psychology is a family focused and team based private clinic in central Toronto and Stouffville that provides DBT, CBT, ACT and EFT treatment to children, adolescents, parents, families, adults, and couples with diverse challenges.
-Its team consists of psychologists, social workers, post-docs, graduate students, behaviour therapists, a dietician and admin staff.
+Broadview Psychology is a family focused and team based private clinic in central Toronto (Danforth and Broadview; Bloor and Bathurst) and Stouffville that provides DBT, CBT, ACT and EFT treatment to children, adolescents, parents, families, adults, and couples with diverse challenges.
+Its team consists of psychologists, social workers, post-docs, graduate students, behaviour therapists, dieticians and admin staff.
 Broadview Psychology specializes in treating transdiagnostic clients who have problems in regulating their emotions and behaviour through comprehensive and adherent outpatient DBT.
 Broadview offers separate DBT programs for children, young adolescents, older adolescents, young adults and adults.
-Broadview Psychology associates work closely together as a team to provide a wide range of services to clients as well as to their family members, including individual, group, parent, family and sibling therapy, as well as phone/text coaching, educational, career and exposure coaching, as well as assessments. http://www.broadviewpsychology.com/
+Broadview Psychology associates work closely together as a team to provide a wide range of services to clients as well as to their family members, including individual, group, parent, family and sibling therapy, as well as phone/text coaching, behavioural coaching, as well as assessments.